djstevenson/songs-to-the-siren/README.md

 ### Isn't the blog title gramatically incorrect?

-Arguably yes.
-But it's not a great name already and changing it to "Songs Of Which I'll Never Tire" doesn't exactly improve it!
+Probably yes.
+But it's not a great name already and changing it to "Songs Of Which I Will Never Tire" doesn't seem to improve it a lot.

 Licence
 =======